What are they and why would I change them?

 ISO numbers in photography include:

-In the beginning for me anyway, I tended to use just 100 or 400 ISO film (or ASA as it was then) as I didn’t really know any better.
-I used 100 ISO for normal, everyday use and kept the 400 for either indoors, black and white or colour "grainy”shots.
-400 ISO was useful for indoor shots where flash couldn’t be used, such as some shows, as with the extra sensitivity, I could still get some decent shots.
+In the beginning, for me anyway, I tended to use just 100 or 400 ISO film (or ASA as it was then).
+I didn’t really know any better.
+I used 100 ISO for normal, everyday use.
+Keeping the 400 for either indoors, black and white or colour "grainy" shots.

-If you get in a situation where you have the aperture fully open and the shutter speed selected is too slow to hand hold such as 30th or 15th/sec, use the higher ISO settings, they are like a Godsend in digital photography, especially if you don't carry a flashgun.
+If you get in a situation where you have the aperture fully open and the shutter speed selected is too slow to hand hold.
+Settings such as 30th or 15th/sec.
+Use the higher ISO settings.
+They are like a Godsend in digital photography, especially if you don't carry a flashgun.

-With film, anything above ISO 400 would produce grainy and textured images and the techniques in the 80's and 90's for reducing grain were few and far between.
-However, with the new breed of digital cameras such as the older, almost "grain free" Canon EOS 20D, 30D, 40D and later Canon EOS 5D Mark IV, the “noise" as it is also known, is barely noticeable in some images.
+With film, anything above ISO 400 would produce grainy and textured images.
+The techniques in the 80's and 90's for reducing grain were few and far between.
+However, a new breed of digital cameras came along in the "noughties!
+Cameras such as the older, almost "grain free" Canon EOS 20D, 30D, 40D and later Canon EOS 5D Mark IV.
+The "noise" as it is also known, in some of these camera's images are barely noticeable.

-Even if a bit of grain or noise does appear, there are programs such as Neat image available that will all but remove any signs of grain…amazing!
+Even if a bit of grain or noise does appear, there are programs such as Neat Image available.
+This cool bit of software will all but remove any signs of grain.
+Amazing!

 If you own a digital SLR, play with these ISO settings to see how it can improve your photography.
 Purposely leave your flash at home and turn the ISO settings right up to see how it functions.
 Heavy grain in some images such as buildings or landscapes can really add great, moody effects to your shots.